Skip to main content

 1. Immediate mitigation

-• Remove problematic Docker tags if possible
+• Yank problematic Docker tags if the issue is critical.

 • Update release notes with known issues